Thank you for considering contributing! There are many ways you can help.

 We use semantic-release, which requires commit messages to be in this specific format:

-BREAKING CHANGEto the commit message.
+BREAKING CHANGE somewhere in the commit title or message.

-Examples commit messages:
+Examples commit titles:

 fix: Remove extra space